 This pesky seed commonly causes problems for dogs during the summer months.
 As the plants mature, barbed seeds sit at the top of certain types of grasses, the most common being ‘barley grass’.
 These seeds can easily get caught in long ears, on coats and between toes.
 These nasty seeds have a sharp tip which can easily penetrate soft skin and work their way in, resulting in a painful fissure.
 We spend many an operating session during the summer months searching for and removing grass seeds from poor doggies’ toes and ears.
 It is a good idea to always check your dog’s ears, around their face and between their toes after a walk so that you can pluck any grass seeds from the coat before they manage to work their way under the skin.
 It’s also helpful to keep the hair trimmed shorter in problem areas.

-Dogs get super excited when it’s sunny outside but the hot weather can be dangerous for them – what with all that fur!
 My Family Pet and Bridge Vet Centre vet Joann Bennett shares her top tips on keeping your dog cool and comfortable.

 Keep your dog hydrated

 Think how refreshing an ice-lolly or cold drink is during hot days.
 You can do this for your dog too with an ice cube or a frozen Kong toy, it will be much appreciated by your furry friend.
 These treats serve a hidden secondary purpose too: they’re fantastic entertainment for both you and your dog.